MicrosoftDocs/learn/learn-pr/bicep/build-flexible-bicep-templates-conditions-loops/includes/3-exercise-conditions.md

 1. Select the deployment called **main** to see what resources were deployed, and then select **Deployment details** to expand it.

-   In this case, one SQL server instance and one SQL database are deployed.
+   In this case, one SQL Server instance and one SQL database are deployed.
 Notice that the storage account and auditing settings aren't on the list of resources.

     :::image type="content" source="../media/3-development-deployment-details.png" alt-text="Screenshot of the Azure portal resource group overview pane for the specific deployment, with a SQL server and database resource listed." border="true":::